WillTheFarmer/apache-logs-to-mysql/.github/CONTRIBUTING.md

 To contribute Ideas or Comments please create a `New discussion` under repository `Discussions` tab.

-To contribute Apache Access or Error Log Formats commonly used that application should process please start `New discussion`.
+To contribute HTTP Access or Error Log Formats commonly used that application should process please start `New discussion`.

 If you find this code useful please contribute a :star: to the repository.